 - Capacities from 10 kW to 10,000 kW

-- Evaporator for all primary refrigerants (NH3, freonss, CO2) and operating modes, secondary refrigerants (Any type of Glycol) or for brine operation
+- Evaporator for all primary refrigerants (NH3, freonss, CO2) and operating modes.
+As well as secondary refrigerants (Any type of Glycol) or for brine operation

 - All stainless steel materials, from AISI304 up to titanium, 254-SMO, Duplex etc.